-13 celebrities you may have forgotten guest-starred on ‘The Golden Girls’
+12 celebrities you may have forgotten guest-starred on ‘The Golden Girls’

-“The Golden Girls” is coming to Hulu on Feb.
-13, and we're preparing for an epic binge-watching session with a look back at the NBC series’ most memorable guest stars.
+"The Golden Girls" featured numerous celebrity cameos — and one was none other than "Once Upon a Time in Hollywood" director Quentin Tarantino.

+Fans were reminded of the appearance during his visit to "The Tonight Show" Wednesday, when Tarantino explained to Jimmy Fallon that his earnings from the NBC sitcom helped fund his first film, "Reservoir Dogs."

-More than a few familiar faces joined the beloved Miami foursome over the show’s seven seasons.
-How many of the following do you remember?
+The following familiar faces all joined the beloved Miami foursome over the show’s seven seasons.
+How many do you remember?

+When Sophia weds Max Weinstock, the widower of an old friend, Rose mixes up the guest list and accidentally sends invitations to the 10 Elvis impersonators she and Blanche planned to invite to their chapter meeting of the Elvis Presley fan club — if you look closely, you can spot the “Pulp Fiction” filmmaker as one of them (season four, episode six).

+The A-lister — whose other TV credits from the era include “The Facts of Life” and “Roseanne” — appeared as an undercover detective who stays at the ladies’ house while investigating their neighbors for dealing in stolen gems (season two, episode 24).

 Burt Reynolds

 Blanche is elated when she wins three tickets to a movie premiere and party hosted by the movie star, but she, Rose and Dorothy miss out on their big night when a misunderstanding lands them in jail.
-However, Sophia — excluded from the girls' original plans — goes in their place and winds up scoring a lunch date with Reynolds himself (Season 2, episode 2).
+However, Sophia — excluded from the girls' original plans — goes in their place and winds up scoring a lunch date with Reynolds himself (season two, episode two).

 Mario Lopez

-Before the days of Bayside High, the dimpled “Saved by the Bell” star played Mario Sanchez, a student of Dorothy's who faces deportation after he pens a prize-winning story that draws attention to the fact that he’s not a U.S. citizen (Season 2, episode 21).
+Before the days of Bayside High, the dimpled “Saved by the Bell” star played Mario Sanchez, a student of Dorothy's who faces deportation after he pens a prize-winning story that draws attention to the fact that he’s not a U.S. citizen (season two, episode 21).

-The A-lister — whose other TV credits from the era include “The Facts of Life” and “Roseanne” — appeared as an undercover detective who stays at the ladies’ house while investigating their neighbors for dealing in stolen gems (Season 2, episode 24).

 Mickey Rooney

-Rooney had a charming turn as Rocco, a suitor who tries to impress Sophia by pretending to be a former gangster (Season 3, episode 21).
+Rooney had a charming turn as Rocco, a suitor who tries to impress Sophia by pretending to be a former gangster (season three, episode 21).

-When Sophia weds Max Weinstock, the widower of an old friend, Rose mixes up the guest list and accidentally sends invitations to the 10 Elvis impersonators she and Blanche planned to invite to their chapter meeting of the Elvis Presley fan club — if you look closely, you can spot the “Pulp Fiction” filmmaker as one of them (Season 4, episode 6).

-RELATED: 'That Golden Girls Show!' re-creates Rose, Dorothy, Sophia and Blanche with puppets

 Bob Hope

 The girls struggle to book talent for a charity fundraiser and scoff at Rose’s insistence that Hope — who she’s convinced is her biological father — will emcee the event.
-But to everyone’s surprise, the Hollywood legend shows up to save the day after all (Season 4, episode 17).
+But to everyone’s surprise, the Hollywood legend shows up to save the day after all (season four, episode 17).

 Dick Van Dyke

-Dorothy is happily dating one of Miami’s top lawyers (Van Dyke) … until he announces he's giving up his legal career to be a full-time circus clown (Season 5, episode 5).
+Dorothy is happily dating one of Miami’s top lawyers (Van Dyke) … until he announces he's giving up his legal career to be a full-time circus clown (season five, episode five).

 Jerry Orbach

-The “Law & Order” star played Glenn O’Brien, a formerly married man who had an affair with Dorothy four years earlier and wants to rekindle the flame after splitting from his wife (Season 5, episode 22).
+The “Law & Order” star played Glenn O’Brien, a formerly married man who had an affair with Dorothy four years earlier and wants to rekindle the flame after splitting from his wife (season five, episode 22).

-RELATED: Betty White turns 95: See the beloved star talk 'Golden Girls' on TODAY in 1987

 Sonny Bono

-Bono, playing himself, tries to woo Dorothy in a dream sequence that also sees Blanche reuniting with her late husband, George (Season 6, episode 9).
+Bono, playing himself, tries to woo Dorothy in a dream sequence that also sees Blanche reuniting with her late husband, George (season six, episode nine).

 Debbie Reynolds

-Reynolds joined the girls as Truby, a prospective roommate set to move in when Dorothy remarries her “yutz” of an ex-husband, Stan — but Dorothy calls off the nuptials after Stan presents her with a pre-nup, leaving Truby to find another home (Season 6, episode 17).
+Reynolds joined the girls as Truby, a prospective roommate set to move in when Dorothy remarries her “yutz” of an ex-husband, Stan — but Dorothy calls off the nuptials after Stan presents her with a pre-nup, leaving Truby to find another home (season six, episode 17).

-When “Jeopardy” tryouts are held in Miami, Dorothy dreams she’s a contestant — prompting an appearance from the mustachioed game-show host himself (Season 7, episode 16).

 Leslie Nielsen

-In the series’ unforgettable two-part finale, Dorothy ties the knot with Blanche’s Uncle Lucas (Nielsen) and ultimately moves out of the foursome’s house to live with him in Atlanta (Season 7, episode 23).
+In the series’ unforgettable two-part finale, Dorothy ties the knot with Blanche’s Uncle Lucas (Nielsen) and ultimately moves out of the foursome’s house to live with him in Atlanta (season seven, episode 23).